openharmony/docs/en/readme/graphics-subsystem.md

 -   Input: processes input events.
 -   Display: processes display events.
 -   Render: renders and draws components.
--   Draw2d: draws lines, rectangles, circles, arcs, images, and texts, and interconnects with software rendering and hardware acceleration.
+-   Draw2d: draws lines, rectangles, circles, arcs, images, and texts, and connects to platforms and devices with software rendering and hardware acceleration capabilities.
 -   Surface: applies for and releases shared memory.
 -   Window: manages windows, including creating, showing, hiding a window, and combining windows.
--   Adapter: interconnects with underlying interfaces of the adaptation layer.
+-   Adapter: connects to underlying interfaces of the adaptation layer.

 ## Directory Structure<a name="section99241319175914"></a>

-**Table  1**  Directory structure of source code for the graphics subsystem
+**Table  1**  Source code directory structure of the graphics subsystem

 <a name="table2977131081412"></a>
 <table><thead align="left"><tr id="row7977610131417"><th class="cellrowborder" valign="top" width="17.7%" id="mcps1.2.3.1.1"><p id="p18792459121314"><a name="p18792459121314"></a><a name="p18792459121314"></a>Directory</p>